Lorenzo-Pappalardo/Colors-of-Italy/README.md

 Before running the code, it is necessary to set an environment variable with name "TOKEN" that holds your bot's token.<br>
 There are different ways to set environment variables, check out [this](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables) if you are using Windows and [this](https://www.redhat.com/sysadmin/linux-environment-variables) if you're using Linux or MacOS.<br>
+If you are using Docker you should set the container's environment variable too, check out [this](https://docs.docker.com/engine/reference/commandline/run/).
 You can get your bot's API key by chatting with [BotFather](https://t.me/botfather).
 For more information, check the [official telegram documentation](https://core.telegram.org/bots).

 ### Running